Fransandi/Advent-of-Code-Python/README.md

 This repository is a basic structure for people interested in solving the Advent of Code puzzles using *python3*.
 Use it to test your solutions easier and keep track of your code for future reference.
 The challenge is held every year between the 1st and 25th of December.

-This repository currently includes the example input/output for the 2021 puzzles and the structure for the upcoming 2022 challenge (I will be adding the example input/output of the puzzles once they get published), but anyway; it can easily be adapted for any new or past year.
+This repository currently includes the example input/output for the puzzles of the years *2021* and *2022*, and I´ll be adding more as new challenges get published.
+Anyway, you can quickly adapt it for any other year.

 👉 Check the article I wrote about my experience with the challenge: [How To Save Christmas by Coding: Advent of Code](https://blog.fransandi.com/advent-of-code-43b3e5dd3d2d)